VeruAmari/knights-travails/README.md

 # knights-travails

-Finds the shortest path to a square using chess' knight's movement constraints.
+Implementation of a graph that finds the shortest path to a square using chess' knight's movement constraints.